 Company capital was increased to £700,000 in 1924.

 William Crawford died with an estate valued at £876,211 in 1926.

 William Crawford & Sons ranked among the largest British biscuit manufacturers by 1929.
 It was the fourth largest biscuit manufacturer in Britain in 1939, with a market share by volume of 14 percent.

 Archibald Inglis Crawford died in 1940 with an estate valued at £1,015,886.

 Douglas Inglis Crawford (1904 – 1981), son of Archibald, became company chairman from 1946.
-He had been raised by his father to value honest and integrity.
+His father had instilled in him the values of honesty and integrity.

-The privately-owned company was still largely in Crawford family hands when it was acquired by United Biscuits for £6.25 million in 1962.
-D I Crawford was appointed vice chairman of United Biscuits.
+The company was still largely in Crawford family hands when it was acquired in a friendly takeover by United Biscuits for £6.25 million in 1962.
+Douglas Crawford was appointed vice chairman of United Biscuits.

 United Biscuits closed the Leith factory in 1970, with the loss of 703 jobs.
-Meanwhile an investment of £2 million saw production at Liverpool increased by 50 percent.
+Meanwhile an investment of £2 million saw production increased by 50 percent at the Liverpool plant.